Kage-za/Raven-ZA638/README.md

 - 👋 Hi, I’m @Raven-ZA638
-- 👀 I’m interested in gym, Running, Climbing, Djing and music production.
+- 👀 I’m interested in gym, Running, Climbing, Dj'ing and music production.
 - 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on new projects
 - 📫 How to reach me at my github profile.